isabella232/drawIT/README.md

 </p>

 - Use shape parameter default as shape names are subject to change.
-- Direction is left-to-right changable to top-to-bottom.
+- Direction default is left-to-right changable to top-to-bottom.
 - Badges are not currently enabled.
 - Connectors can be defined between clusters and nodes with or without arrowheads.
 - Diagrams can be exported to jpg, pdf, png, or svg from diagrams.net.